microsoft/MixedReality-WebRTC/README.md

 The **MSVC v142 - VS 2019 C++ x64/x86 build tools** toolchain is required to build the C++17 library of MixedReality-WebRTC.
 This is installed by default with the **Desktop development with C++** workload on Visual Studio 2019.

-_Note_ - Currently due to CI limitations some projects are downgraded to VS 2017, but will be reverted to VS 2019 eventually (see [#14](https://github.com/microsoft/MixedReality-WebRTC/issues/14)).
+_Note_ - Currently due to CI limitations some projects are downgraded to VS 2017, but will be reverted to VS 2019 eventually (see #14).

 ### Unity integration

 The Unity integration has been tested on [Unity](https://unity3d.com/get-unity/download) **2018.3.x** and **2019.1.x**.
-Versions earlier than 2018.3.x are not officially supported.
+Versions earlier than 2018.3.x may work but are not officially supported.

 ## Documentation